A Diffusive Classification Loss for Learning Energy-based Generative Models: Learning energies via classification

 \section{Learning energies via classification}

-In this work, the energy is modeled by jointly learning the time-dependent energy function $\Utheta_t$ and the log-normalizing constant $\Ftheta_t = -\log \Ztheta_t$ \footnote{Note that $\Ftheta_t$ is not the true negative log-normalizing constant, but only a learnable parameter.}, rather than focusing just on the score.
+In this work, the energy is modeled by jointly learning the time-dependent energy function $\Utheta_t$ and the log-normalizing constant $\Ftheta_t = -\log \Ztheta_t$ \footnote{Note that $\Ftheta_t$ is not the true negative log-normalizing constant, but only a learnable parameter.} , not just the score . ~\\ ~\\ Our approach is based on minimizing the DSM objective (\ref{eq:dsm_loss}) jointly with the following \emph{Diffusive Classification} (\texttt{DiffCLF}) objective